noopsio/noops/README.md

 ```

 ## Deploy the project
-The deployment process consists of matching the already uploaded handlers and creating a so called *deployment plan* which can consist of different deployment steps:
+The deployment process consists of matching the already uploaded handlers and creating a so-called *deployment plan* which can consist of different deployment steps:
 - new (+)
 - change (~)
 - delete (-)

 If the deployment plan is approved, the project is deployed, the handlers are stored as endpoints and the routes are set up.

-:warning: Note: *To deploy to the noops cloud, you must first log in via `noops login`.
-This triggers a Github authentication.*
+:warning: Note: *To deploy to the noops cloud, you must first login via `noops login`.
+This triggers a GitHub authentication.*

 The following command deploys the whole project.
 Alternatively, only one handler can be deployed by adding the name of the handler as a parameter to the deploy command.